Murder of Roger Honeycutt

 1977 kidnapping and murder of a soldier in Georgia, U.S.

-On September 4, 1977, in Wayne County, Georgia, 25-year-old Fort Stewart soldier Roger Honeycutt (1952 – September 4, 1977), who was moonlighting as a taxi driver, was kidnapped by two fellow soldiers, Thomas Dean Stevens (1957 – June 28, 1993) and Christopher Allen Burger (December 30, 1959 – December 7, 1993), who robbed and sexually assaulted Honeycutt before they drowned him to death.
+On September 4, 1977, in Wayne County, Georgia, 25-year-old Fort Stewart soldier Roger Honeycutt (1952 – September 4, 1977), who was moonlighting as a taxi driver, was kidnapped by two fellow soldiers, Thomas Dean Stevens (1957 – June 28, 1993) and Christopher Allen Burger (December 30, 1959 – December 7, 1993), who robbed and sexually assaulted Honeycutt before they drowned him.
 The two murderers were caught for the crime after a friend of theirs got wind of their involvement and filed a report to the police.
 In January 1978, both Stevens and Burger were found guilty and sentenced to death.

 Stevens was executed by the electric chair at the age of 36 on June 28, 1993, while Burger, who was 17 at the time of the offense, was similarly executed by electrocution five months later on December 7, 1993, in spite of widespread efforts to seek clemency for Burger, who became one of the few offenders to be executed for crimes committed as a juvenile in the United States.

 Abduction and murder

 On September 4, 1977, a soldier and part-time taxi driver was kidnapped, robbed and murdered by two passengers in Wayne County, Georgia.

-On that fateful day, 25-year-old Fort Stewart soldier Roger Honeycutt, who moonlighted as a taxi driver to earn additional income, picked up two passengers, 17-year-old Christopher Allen Burger and 20-year-old Thomas Dean Stevens, who were also soldiers like Honeycutt.
+25-year-old Fort Stewart soldier Roger Honeycutt, who moonlighted as a taxi driver to earn additional income, picked up two passengers, 17-year-old Christopher Allen Burger and 20-year-old Thomas Dean Stevens, who were also soldiers like Honeycutt.
 In reality, Burger and Stevens were out of money after drinking beer at a club in their military base and planned to commit robbery, while at the same time, they received a phone call from a friend, who asked them to fetch him at a Savannah airport.
 Upon entering the taxi of Honeycutt, Burger and Stevens threatened him with a butcher knife and a sharpening tool, which they stole from the military base's mess hall.
 After robbing Honeycutt of $16, they forcibly performed both sodomy and oral sex on Honeycutt, who was subsequently tied up and locked in the trunk of the vehicle.

 Afterwards, the pair drove Honeycutt's taxi and fetched their friend and squad leader, James Robert Botsford, and during the trip itself, the duo informed Botsford about the robbery and sexual assault of Honeycutt, and the pair also repeatedly called out to Honeycutt throughout the journey, to which Honeycutt responded from the trunk.
 At one point, Stevens proclaimed that Honeycutt should be killed, and Botsford reportedly tried to dissuade the two men from committing murder.
 Subsequently, the two perpetrators dropped Botsford off at Fort Stewart.

 Although Burger and Stevens agreed to Botsford's request to spare Honeycutt's life, they did not release Honeycutt as they promised, and instead, they drove to a secluded pond.
 After removing a CB radio from the vehicle and wiping their fingerprints, they drove the cab into the water, leaving Honeycutt to drown inside the trunk.